magnusao/StarupProject/README.md

 ## Local development

 For rapid development there is a live reload task that rebuilds build.js whenever changes to front end files are detected.
-This means you will see changes live on the page as you make changes.
-To start this server navigate to the root project folder and run `npm run start-reload`.
+This means you will see changes live on the page whenever you save these files.
+To start the live reload server navigate to the root project folder and run `npm run start-reload`.

+Then to run the webserver run `npm start`.

+The page can be accessed at `localhost:80`.

 ## Resources